 We have asked since the Greeks what does it mean to exist, to be a thinking, valuing being in the midst of a world which precedes and follows us, and in the absence of any easy religious or ideological explanation?
 No two thinkers with whom we will engage offer the same philosophical stance; existentialists are nothing if not individuals, each unique.
 Each offers, however, a possible response to the human hunger for meaning: in the silence of gods and absolutes, each falls back on herself or himself.
 I am a valuing being; I must make my own meaning, over and over again, with each of a million choices I make, each step in my dance, as I become the person I will finally be at the moment of my death.

 We will read philosophical literary and poetic texts, and consider visual and musical artists' responses to this same demand for meaning.
 Assignments include weekly analytical and creative writings.
 Each student will work in a group responsible for the presentation and analysis of one writer’s work.
 Students will submit a substantive portfolio of writings, including your personal statement as an existential thinker.

-advanced or graduate work in the humanities, philosophy, literature, and arts.
+This offering will prepare you for careers and advanced study in: advanced or graduate work in the humanities, philosophy, literature, and arts.